A simple form template and how it works

 What’s in a roommate agreement?

 The specifics of these forms vary between different households.
-But generally speaking, your agreement will cover finances (rent payment, security deposit), household chores (i.e. the cleaning schedule), and house rules (overnight guests, food sharing, noise levels, etc.).
-It will probably also specify what happens if someone breaks the agreement, and how roommate conflicts will be resolved.
+But generally speaking, your agreement will cover financial obligations (rent payment, security deposit), household chores (i.e. the cleaning schedule), and house rules (overnight guests, food sharing, noise levels, common area sharing, etc.).
+It will probably also specify what happens if someone breaks the mutual agreement, and how roommate conflicts will be resolved.

 Of course, the examples above are just a starting point.
-You can also include details like how parking spaces are used, how utility bills are divied up, what happens if someone ends the rental arrangement early, how emergency costs are covered, whether parties and events can be held on the property, and so on.
-If an issue seems likely to cause friction, go ahead and include it.
+You can also include details like how parking spaces are used, how the utility bill is divied up, what happens if someone ends the rental arrangement early, how emergency costs are covered, whether parties and events can be held on the premises, and so on.
+If an issue seems likely to cause friction within the living arrangement, go ahead and include it.
 Better safe than sorry.